lune-climate/lune-docs/docs/src/guides/one-percent-contribution-towards-carbon-removal.md

 * Please ensure you have access to [Lune’s dashboard](https://dashboard.lune.co/).
 * Check that you are happy with your [default Bundle Selection](https://dashboard.lune.co/settings/bundle-selection).
 Orders are going to be placed according to your default Bundle Selection ratios.

+## Overview
+Implementing this feature requires the following steps:
+1. On your checkout page, communicate to the user that 1% of the total cost will be devolved to financing carbon removal projects.
+2. Once the checkout process is complete and payment is confirmed, calculate 1% of the total cost and place an order by value.
+3. Implement a webhook receiver to receive order updates.
+Retiring carbon offsets does not occur immediately.
+Lune will send a webhook `order.completed` event every time an order is fully retired.
+The order will now contain the completion [Certificate URL which allows you to download the certificate](/guides/downloading-completion-certificate).
+The certificate includes projects defails, carbon offset retirements and links to official public ledgers (for verified projects).

 <br />

 ::: tip Notice